More than 80% of worshippers want online services to continue, says survey

 Three leading mosques in the area — the Dar Alnoor Islamic Community Center in Manassas, the Dar Al-Hijrah Islamic Center in Falls Church and the Adams Center Mosque in Sterling — each reported in-person worship services with social distancing on their websites.

-“Things keep changing, so we’re not exactly sure what things will look like a month from now, but for now our plan is to include both masks and social distancing, per DC Health guidelines,” Mr. Eckstrom said.
+“Things keep changing, so we’re not exactly sure what things will look like a month from now, but for now our plan is to include both masks and social distancing, per D.C.
+Health guidelines,” Mr. Eckstrom said.

 The Right Rev. Mariann Edgar Budde, Episcopal bishop of Washington, issued guidelines on May 13 saying she trusts each pastor “to monitor the guidance from civic authorities and adjust your practices accordingly” as parishes reopen for worship.
 Bishop Budde said a common cup and loaf of bread for Communion should not be used, substituting individual portions.